eg4000/SKU110K_CVPR19/README.md

 This repository is tested using Python 2.7.6 and OpenCV 3.1.

+Note:
-Note: The detector here is a stronger version of the one we originally used, and can thus achieve higher results than the ones we originally reported.
+We have made several upgrades to the baseline detector since the beginning of this research, so the latest version can actually achieve even higher results than the ones originally reported.

 The EM-merger provided here is the stable version (not time-optimized).
 Some of the changes required for optimization are mentioned in the TO-DO comments.